Lifespan Development and Communication

 S3.

-Demonstrate effective academic, oral, and written communication skills appropriate for health professionals;
+Demonstrate effective oral, written, and technology-based communication skills appropriate for health professionals in both individual and group contexts

 Application of knowledge and skills: